columbia/dvh-asplos-ae/README.md

 * Two physical machines connected via private network for stable and precise measurements

 ## Preparation
-Copy helper scripts to a local directory in $PATH.
-Running this script will copy the helper scripts to /usr/local/bin
+Run this command to copy helper scripts to a local directory in $PATH, which is set to /usr/local/bin in the script.
 ```
 cd scripts
 ./install_scripts.sh